What’s the Best Mac for Developers in 2021?

 Before we start

-Here’s our personal ranking of Macs for programming:
+Here are our top Macs for programming:

-- Best desktop computer: 27-inch iMac with 5K Retina display
+- Best desktop Mac: 27-inch iMac (2020)

 Why choose a Mac for app development?

 Although many developers work on Windows PCs, Apple machines have been steadily gaining popularity among developers in recent years.
 This is at least partly down to the Unix command line.
 Most servers and file systems are built on top of Unix, so the Unix-based macOS is a natural choice.

 You can also benefit from macOS cross-platform compatibility and easily run both Linux and Windows.
 On top of that, the architecture of any Mac is exceptionally attractive.

 Choosing the best Mac for coding

 Perhaps the most important factor in coding is RAM.
 Xcode alone is very RAM-heavy, and when you combine it with other apps, you’ll soon find you need a lot of memory to keep everything running smoothly.
 You might even have to manually stop processes to free up RAM.